 Joining Types.
 Each Syriac letter must be depicted by one of a number of possible contextual glyph forms.
 The appropriate form is determined on the basis of the cursive joining behavior of that character as it interacts with the cursive joining behavior of adjacent characters.
-The basic joining types are identical to those specified for the Arabic script.
-However, there are additional contextual rules which govern the shaping of U+0710 SYRIAC LETTER ALAPH in final position.
-The additional glyph types associated with final alaph are listed in Table 8-12.

 Table 8-12.
+Miscellaneous Syriac Diacritic Use

+Table 8-13.
 Syriac Final Alaph Glyph Types